crowdere/Awesome-RE-MCP/README.md

 ## License

-This list is released under the [CC0 1.0 Universal](LICENSE) license.
+This list is released under the MIT license.

 ---